12 ministers dropped in Cabinet rejig

 Javadekar’s stint in the environment ministry was also marred by controversies especially when the draft environment impact assessment policy led to a fierce public storm.
 As Javadekar started getting hundreds and thousands of mails and protest letters, he sought to file a case under the stringent UAPA laws against young climate activists.
 The Opposition had also charged him for diluting major environmental laws to placate industries.

-Gowda started his innings in the first Modi government as the minister for law but was soon shifted to ministry of programme implementation and statistics.
-His regime at the chemical and fertilizers ministry may have been cut short after India reeled under shortage of crucial medicines and drugs during the second wave of the Covid-19 pandemic.
+Gowda started his innings in the first Modi government as the minister for law but was soon shifted to ministry for programme implementation and statistics.
+His regime at the chemical and fertilizers ministry may have been cut short after India reeled under shortage of crucial medicines and drugs during the second wave of the Covid.

-“Prime Minister Narendra Modi had to directly supervise availability of medicines and his office regularly called the chemical and fertilizers secretary for Covid review meetings,” said a senior official.
+“Prime Minister Narendra Modi had to directly supervise availability of medicines and his office regularly called the chemical and fertilizers secretary for Covid review meetings,” said a senior official who asked not to be named.

-Pokhriyal tested positive for Covid in April, seemingly recovered, but was last month hospitalised following complications.
+Pokhriyal tested positive for Covid19 in April , seemingly recovered, but then was admitted at AIIMS last month following complications.

-Gangwar, the people familiar with the matter said, may have paid the price for his ministry’s handling of the migrant crisis during the first wave of Covid-19.
+Union labour minister Gangwar, the people familiar with the matter said, may have paid the price for his ministry’s handling of the migrant crisis during the first wave of Covid-19.
 His ministry came under severe criticism as hapless migrant workers scrambled to return home last year during the lockdown.
 The labour ministry even failed to provide a realistic estimate of the returnees.

-Besides, all four labour codes — on wages, industrial relations, social security and occupational health and safety — have been approved in Parliament, but none have been implemented.
+The much-awaited labour reforms, a key agenda of the Modi government to push ease of doing business, also hit road bumps.
+All four labour codes — on wages, industrial relations, social security and occupational health and safety — have been approved in Parliament, but none have been implemented so far.

 The recent assembly election in West Bengal has also cast a shadow on the reshuffle.
-The BJP expected to win the state, but the TMC won by a landslide.
-Two ministers of state, Babul Supriyo and Debasree Chaudhuri, were dropped.
-However, four new ministers from Bengal were inducted on Wednesday.
+The BJP expected to win the state, but it was the TMC that won by a landslide.
+The two ministers of state, Babul Supriyo and Debasree Chaudhuri, from Bengal have been dropped after the BJP failed to do well in their areas.
+Supriyo, who brought little value as a minister in the Modi government, contested and lost the election.

-Dhotre and Kataria have been dropped to accommodate fresh faces, the people familiar with the matter said.
+Dhotre Sanjay Shamrao and Rattan Lal Kataria have been dropped to accommodate fresh faces, the people familiar with the matter said.